Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

 The scheme offers capital funding for the creation of new woodland.
 This includes the planting of trees and costs of protection items including tree guards, fencing and gates.
 You can also get funding for the installation of forest roads and recreational infrastructure.

 A one-off capital payment of £1,000 per hectare is available in year 5 following successful establishment.
+This payment will not be available on land owned by public authorities; this includes land owned by the State, the Crown, County Councils, District Councils and Local Authorities.

 Applicants to the Woodland Carbon Fund may still be eligible to receive funding under the Basic Payment Scheme (BPS) for the length of the WCF agreement, subject to meeting BPS eligibility criteria.
 The standard length of a WCF agreement is 5 years, however, where an agreement includes a second stage payment the agreement length extends to 10 years.